-- a) Create and maintain learning and working environments that welcome, expect, include and value all students, parents/guardians and family structures, employees and community members, and respect, affirm and support the expression of diverse identities based on all Human Rights CodeProhibited Grounds and intersections of grounds; - b) Contribute to shared organizational roles, responsibilities and accountabilities for upholding human rights and preventing discrimination and racism; - b)c) Adopt (and/or strengthen) and apply human rights, anti-oppressive, anti-discriminatory, anti-racist, inclusive and culturally relevant principles and practices to services, service delivery and employment; - d) Not treat any community member differently because of biases, assumptions, prejudices, stigmatization or stereotypes associated with a Prohibited Ground or combination of grounds; and - e)e) Engage in and promote decision making and actions that: - Uphold the rights of the child/student and the rights of employees; - Are in the best interests of the child/student: - Are asset-based; - Are not discriminatory; and - Do not cause or perpetuate harm;. - b) Not treat any community member differently because of biases, assumptions, prejudices, stigmatization or stereotypes associated with a Human Rights Code-related ground or combination of grounds and classism; and - 3.163.21 When making decisions that affect a student's right to education or an employee's right to employment without discrimination, employees must seek to: - a) Identify, disrupt and address discriminatory structures, policies, practices, rules and ideologies, including white supremacy, racism, ableism, sexism, heteronormativity, cisnormativity/cisgenderism, cissexism, faithism, ageism and classism; and
+- a) Create and maintain learning and working environments that welcome, expect, include and value all students, parents/guardians and family structures, employees and community members, and respect, affirm and support the expression of diverse identities based on all Prohibited Grounds and intersections of grounds; - b) Contribute to shared organizational roles, responsibilities and accountabilities forupholding human rights and preventing discrimination; - c)b) Adopt (and/or strengthen) and apply human rights, anti-oppressive, antidiscriminatory, anti-racist, inclusive and culturally relevant principles and practices to services, service delivery and employment; - d)c) Not treat any community member differently because of biases, assumptions, prejudices, stigmatization or stereotypes associated with a Prohibited Ground or combination of grounds; and - e)d) Engage in and promote decision making and actions that: - Uphold the rights of the child/student and the rights of employees; - Are in the best interests of the child/student; - Are asset-based; - Are not discriminatory; and - Do not cause or perpetuate harm-;

+3.21 When making decisions that affect a student's right to education or an employee's right to employment without discrimination, employees must seek to:

-- b) Consider and address systemic, individual and intersectional factors and unique barriers and needs for Indigenous Peoples, Black peoples, racialized peoples, people with disabilities, women/girls, people who identify as members of 2SLGBTQI communities, and people who identify as members of groups that are discriminated against, marginalized and minoritized based on creed/religion and other all Human Rights Code grounds, and classismProhibited Grounds. - 3.6 The Director of Education may define and clarifyshall establish procedures that set out additional Duty Bearer responsibilities in procedures implementing this policy. - 3.173.22 Board of Trusteesemployees as Duty Bearers. - 3.7 While not within the definition of a Duty Bearer, the Board of Trustees, in fulfillment of its policymaking and statutory functions will: - a)-Apply the objectives of this policy when-fulfilling Board responsibilities, processes and committee work, including with respect to student achievement and well-being, safe and inclusive school climates, and effective and appropriate education programs for students; and - b)a) Promote and protect students' right to education free from discrimination, address barriers to equitable access and participation, and support equitable opportunities, experiences and outcomes for all students.
+- Identify, disrupt and address discriminatory structures, policies, practices, rules and ideologies, including white supremacy, racism, ableism, sexism, heteronormativity, cisnormativity/cisgenderism, cissexism, faithism, ageism and classism; and - Consider and address systemic, individual and intersectional factors and unique barriers and needs for Indigenous Peoples, Black peoples, racialized peoples, people with disabilities, women/girls, people who identify as members of 2SLGBTQI communities and people who identify as members of groups that are discriminated against based on creed/religion and other all Prohibited Grounds. - 3.22 The Director of Education shall establish procedures that set out additional responsibilities of employees as Duty Bearers. - 3.19 Each employee, as appropriate to their individual role and within the scope of their authority and influence, must comply with this policy, the accountability framework and procedures, and must contribute to shared organizational roles, responsibilities and accountabilities for upholding human rights and preventing discrimination.

+- 3.20 The Board of Trustees, in fulfillment of its policy-making and statutory functions under the Education Act, will: - a) Apply and uphold the objectives and principles of the Code and this policy in fulfilling Board responsibilities, processes and committee work, including with respect to student achievement and well-being, safe and inclusive school climates, and effective and appropriate education programs for students; and - b) Promote and protect students' right to education free from discrimination, address barriers to equitable access and participation, and support equitable opportunities, experiences and outcomes for all students.

-C. Policy Framework Directives
+C. Policy Directives